thomascsigai/Moly/README.md

 ## Planned Features and Milestones
 - **Physically Based Rendering (PBR)**: Implement advanced PBR techniques using the Cook-Torrance BRDF model, including support for textures such as albedo, metallic, roughness, normal, and ambient occlusion.
 This will enhance realism with accurate lighting and surface interactions.
 - **Performance Optimizations**: Focus on optimizing the engine’s performance with techniques such as Frustum Culling to render only visible objects, Vertex Buffer Objects (VBO) and Vertex Array Objects (VAO) for efficient data handling, and Level of Detail (LOD) to reduce the complexity of distant objects.
 These optimizations will ensure smooth and efficient rendering even in complex scenes.
+- **Scene Editor**: Develop an integrated scene editor that allows users to visually manipulate and organize entities, components, and lighting within the engine.
+The editor will feature drag-and-drop functionality, real-time component modification, and a hierarchy view to streamline the creation and editing of complex scenes, making the engine more accessible and user-friendly for developers.

 ## Project Progress
 Follow the project progress [here](https://malleable-painter-716.notion.site/5af77282be5345a98af1d837fa9b0cee?v=091c14a0577146fca077928508016910&pvs=4).